UCLA-SEAL/Semeru/README.md

 This paper presents Semeru, a distributed JVM that can dramatically improve the performance of managed cloud applications in a memory-disaggregated environment.
 Its design possesses three major innovations: (1) a universal Java heap, which provides a unified abstraction of virtual memory across CPU and memory servers and allows any legacy program to run without modifications; (2) a distributed GC, which offloads object tracing to memory servers so that tracing is performed closer to data; and (3) a swap system in the OS kernel that works with the runtime to swap page data efficiently.
 An evaluation of Semeru on a set of widely-deployed systems shows very promising results.
 ## Team
 This project is done in collaboration with Professor [Harry Xu](http://web.cs.ucla.edu/~harryxu/)'s group at UCLA.
+Please follow a link to Semeru project repository at UCLA Systems [here](https://github.com/uclasystem/Semeru)

 ## How to cite
 Please refer to our OSDI'20 paper, [Semeru: A Memory-Disaggregated Managed Runtime](https://www.usenix.org/conference/osdi20/presentation/wang) for more details.